 Grizzly Ridge Exhibit

-Sustainable design features include a green roof, bio-retention basin, and many other sustainable elements that further the Zoo’s mission of conservation of not only wildlife, but of all natural resources.
+Sustainable design features include a green roof, bio-retention basin and a water reclamation system that allows 100% of the water from pools from the habitats to be reused.
+These features, as well as many other sustainable elements, further the Akron Zoo’s mission of conservation of not only wildlife, but of all natural resources.
+Throughout the exhibit, which is LEED Silver Certified, visitors are provided with information about the sustainability methods used in its design and construction.

-Careful consideration had to be paid to the durability of the materials that were used.
-For instance, cast in place concrete was used instead of masonry in order to withstand the destructive and often curious nature of some of the animals, especially the grizzly bears.
-The exhibit design was also carefully planned to uphold the highest level of safety, while still providing an environment that mimics the animals’ natural habitats.
+Designing animal enclosures draws upon the specialized expertise of a zoo architect such as paying careful consideration to the durability of the materials that were used.
+For instance, the 4,000-square-foot “bear building” was constructed with cast-in-place concrete instead of masonry to withstand the destructive and often curious nature of some of the animals such as grizzly bears who might pick at the joints.
+The exhibit’s design was also carefully planned to uphold the highest level of safety, while still providing an environment that mimics the animals’ natural habitats.

 Key Team Members